 Odin married Frigg, who is the mother of his sons Baldur, Hod, and Hermod.
 With Jord, the earth goddess, he fathered Thor.
 He is believed to have had more sons by other wives, including Vidar from the giantess Grid.

-In most Norse texts, Odin is depicted as a long-bearded, one-eyed man wearing a broad hat and a cloak.
-He often holds his spear, called Gungnir, which he acquired from the trickster god Loki after he stole it from the dwarfs who made it.
+Another common symbol affiliated with Odin is his spear, called Gungnir, which he acquired from the trickster god Loki after he stole it from the dwarfs who made it.

 The ravens Hugin (thought) and Munin (memory) were Odin’s companions.
 They traveled across the Nine Worlds in Norse cosmology and returned to their master’s shoulder with tales of what they saw.